carrier-io/carrier-io.github.io/_posts/2023-05-20-carrier-platform-ubuntu.md

 tags: [performance, installation, ubuntu]
 render_with_liquid: false
 ---

 ## Installation
 This guide provides step-by-step instructions for installing Carrier on Ubuntu operating systems.
 Carrier is a powerful platform for performance and security testing.

-> **INFO** Please find hardware requirement and prereqyisites by the link [install](/{{ site.baseurl }}/posts/carrier-install/)
+> **INFO** Please find the hardware requirements and prerequisites by following the [link](http://getcarrier.io/posts/carrier-install/#prerequisites).
->
+>>

 ### Steps
 1. Using root user clone the carrier-io [centry](https://github.com/carrier-io/centry/blob/beta-1.0/Makefile) repository to the `/opt` directory: